 Breast tenderness is another common symptom of menopause, though its frequency tends to decrease in the later stages.

 However, it can also be a secondary result of the other symptoms of menopause, such as mood changes or a side effect of a medication.

 7. Vaginal dryness

-As female sex hormones ensure that there is a good circulation of blood around the vagina, a lack of them
+As female sex hormones ensure that there is adequate circulation of blood around the vagina, a lack of them

 Someone entering menopause may experience

-However, unlike during a normal menstrual cycle, hormone levels during perimenopause can fluctuate more unpredictably.
+However, unlike during a typical menstrual cycle, hormone levels during perimenopause can fluctuate more unpredictably.